 Compare CDG and Orly carefully:

-They serve the same city but are very different in terms of layout, airlines, and check-in experience.
+They serve the same city but differ in terms of layout, airlines, and check-in experience.

 Use regional airports to your advantage: